PostgreSQL (10)

 Cancel or Kill by Process ID

-Get a PID with select * from pg_stat_activity;
+Get a PID with SELECT * FROM pg_stat_activity;

-select pg_cancel_backend(pid);
+SELECT pg_cancel_backend(pid);

-select pg_terminate_backend(pid);
+SELECT pg_terminate_backend(pid);

 Tuning Autovacuum

-In routine vacuuming, the two options are listed:
+In Routine Vacuuming, the two options are listed:

-ALTER TABLE bigtable SET (autovacuum_vacuum_scale_factor = 0);
+ALTER TABLE bigtable SET (autovacuum_vacuum_scale_factor = 0.1);

 ALTER TABLE bigtable RESET (autovacuum_vacuum_threshold);

-AV Tuning
+Autovacuum Tuning

 Specialized Index Types

 The most common type is B-Tree.
-Specialized Index types are:
+Specialized index types are:

 • Multicolumn

-• Covering (Multicolumn style, and newer INCLUDES style)
+• Covering (Multicolumn or newer INCLUDES style)

 • Partial